department-of-veterans-affairs/vets-website/content/pages/download-va-letters/index.md

 ---
-title: Download VA Benefit Letters and Documents
+title: Download VA Letters and Documents
 layout: page-breadcrumbs.html
+template: level2-index
 ---

 <main>
 <section>
 <div class="row" markdown="1">

-# Download Your VA Letters

 <div class='va-introtext'>
 To receive some benefits, Veterans need a letter proving their status.
 You can access and download some of these benefit letters and documents online.